 (C) It shall be the duty of the Moderator to take such actions deemed necessary to preserve order in the conduct of business and to preserve the principles of free speech, openness, and fairness in government.

-(D) The Town Clerk shall be the presiding official at all Australian ballot elections, and in cooperation with the Board of Civil Authority, shall assure that all laws related to elections are faithfully observed.
+(D) The Town Clerk shall be the presiding official at all Australian ballot elections and, in cooperation with the Board of Civil Authority, shall assure that all laws related to elections are faithfully observed.

-(E) While the polls are open, the Town Clerk shall rule on all questions covering the conduct of elections, except the resolution of questions concerning the checklist which shall be made by the majority of the Board of Civil Authority members present.
+(E) While the polls are open, the Town Clerk shall rule on all questions covering the conduct of elections, except the resolution of questions concerning the checklist that shall be made by the majority of the Board of Civil Authority members present.

-(F) In the absence or disability of the Town Clerk, should it occur before an election, the Board of Civil Authority shall designate an Acting Clerk for the duration of the election.
+(F) In the absence or disability of the Town Clerk, should it occur before an election, the Board of Civil Authority shall designate an acting Clerk for the duration of the election.
 Should such absence or disability occur on election day, the Board of Civil Authority shall designate an on-site temporary officer to preside for the duration of the election.

-(6) =bi Postponing or continuing of Town meetings:
+(6) Postponing or continuing of Town meetings.

-(A) The selectmen may postpone the vote on any question to be voted at a special meeting to the later annual meeting if the date of the special meeting would fall 75 days prior to the annual meeting.
+(A) The Selectboard may postpone the vote on any question to be voted at a special meeting to the later annual meeting if the date of the special meeting would fall 75 days prior to the annual meeting.

 (A) Any question voted at an annual or special Town meeting, except charter revision or amendment, may be submitted for revote or recision at a subsequent annual or special Town meeting, subject to the limits contained herein.